Sriram-Soundar/Global-Energy-Dynamics-and-CO2-Emissions/README.md

 # Global Energy Dynamics and CO2 Emissions: A Comprehensive Analysis (1985-2008)

-Welcome to the repository for "Global Energy Dynamics and CO2 Emissions: A Comprehensive Analysis (1985-2008)."
+Welcome to my repository for "Global Energy Dynamics and CO2 Emissions: A Comprehensive Analysis (1985-2008)."
 This project explores the intricate relationships between various types of energy consumption and carbon dioxide emissions across different global regions, providing deep insights into environmental impacts and regional dynamics.

 ## Overview